plausible/website/_posts/2024-03-18-gdpr-compliant-web-analytics-without-consent-a-guide-by-a-data-protection-lawyer.md

 In view of these findings, website operators should:

-* Define your goals for web tracking precisely and weigh up what information is really necessary.
+* Define your goals for web tracking precisely and weigh up what information is necessary.

 * Prioritize tools that enable data protection-compliant web analysis by avoiding unnecessary data collection and thus reducing the need for consent.